Six-telescope integrated optics beam combiner fabricated using ultrafast laser inscription for J- and H-band astronomy: Results of the DBC characterization

 The data analysis follows the method described in section~\ref{Vissectionmethod} to extract the visibility from the data.
 In the first instance, to avoid stability issues, the data used for analysis is the same that was used to obtain the V2PM.
 No smoothing was applied to the monochromatic data presented here.
 Examples for extracted amplitude and phase are shown for the type 2 (fan-in) DBC device at 1328~nm in Fig.~\ref{fig:1328amplitudeandphase}.
 The results are shown for all 15 baselines.
 A visibility amplitude of 1 is expected for our point source.
 Per baseline, the mean visibility amplitude and its standard deviation is calculated over all samples, $\bar{V} \pm \sigma_V$, which is also used to define the relative precision \RP.
 For easier comparison between datasets, the average over all 15 baseline is calculated, denoted \Visav.
 In this example, we experimentally extract a value of \Visav = 1.05 with an averaged (over all baselines) relative precision, \Errav, of $2.9\%$.
 Since the light is monochromatic, the phase should evolve linearly with delay line movement, which is calculated from the fitted wavelength and marked in the plot.

 A summary of the averaged extracted visibility and relative precision for type 1 (straight) and type 2 (fan-in) DBCs in the J-band is included in Fig.~\ref{fig:Analysis_results_Jbandtype1and2} below the corresponding CN.
 Visually, the relative precision \Errav follows the shape of the corresponding CN, with lower relative precision values achieved for lower CN values.
 This means that for the type 2 (fan-in) device, the performance improves for longer wavelengths, at least in the J-band.
 For both types of devices, the lowest (average) relative precision achieved is just below $3\%$.
 The average visibility amplitude is close to the expected value of 1.
-However, it appears that a systematic effect overestimates the visibility amplitude, with extracted values for \Visav between $1.0$ and $1.1$.
 Table~\ref{tab:VisJH} summarizes important performance results.

 Figure~\ref{fig:Vissummary} presents the mean visibility amplitude $\bar{V}$ and relative precision for each individual baseline for the type 2 design.
 Two wavelengths in the J-band (1350~nm and 1380~nm) have been selected for their reasonably low CN, with additional broadband data available at 1350~nm and multiple datasets at 1380~nm.
 From the H-band datasets, 1550~nm was selected since broadband measurements have been performed at the same central wavelength.
 The monochromatic data from M1(J), M2(J), and M3(J) at 1380~nm show similar variations between baselines at each wavelength (e.g. slightly higher relative precision values for baseline 31-04).
+Differences in precision between the baselines at a given wavelength are influenced by the signal-to-noise ratio (SNR) of the individual WG outputs.
 No baseline has a particularly low performance at all wavelengths, the variation is rather wavelength-dependent as light spreads differently through the array.